 Over the last week, I’ve been working my way cross-country towards the second highest mountain range in the world, Peru’s Cordillera Blanca – or the White Mountains.

-The established route from Cajamarca loops west via the seaside city of Trujillo.
-But … [ Read More → ]
+The established route from Cajamarca loops west via the seaside city of Trujillo. … [ Read More → ]

 I’ve just arrived in Caraz, a mountain town on the edge of the Cordillera Blanca.
 And after some hard backcountry riding from Cajamarca, I’m ready for a rest and recharge.